rpunt/statusserver/README.md

 ## Usage

-Assuming the service started at boot you can hit several endpoints:
+Assuming the service started at boot, you can hit several endpoints:

 ```bash
 http://{your Pi IP}/api/status